supahcraig/RPCN-to-Aurora-via-IAM/README.md

 ```

-It will prompt you for the password, which is postgres (unless you changed it in tfvars).
-Once authenticated, it will execute the contents of `cdc_setup.sql`
+It will prompt you for the password, which is set in tfvars.
+Once authenticated, it will execute the contents of `postgres_cdc_setup.sql`

 </details>

 <details>